-We all want to have a healthy, beautiful smile.
+We all want a healthy, beautiful smile.
 But, did you know that a healthy, beautiful smile starts with healthy gums?
 It makes sense if you think about it.
 A house built on a shaky foundation is unlikely to stand very long.
 There’s nothing to support it.
 So too, a smile rooted in unhealthy gums can’t stay healthy for long.
 The teeth cannot maintain good health while anchored in disease.
-Luckily, gum disease, called periodontitis, develops over time and responds well to treatment in its early stages.
+Luckily, gum disease—called periodontitis—develops over time and responds well to treatment in its early stages.
 With vigilance and regular care, you can recognize the symptoms of periodontitis and treat it before it becomes a major problem that threatens your entire oral health.

 Red, Puffy Gums

 Healthy gum tissue is pink in color and the teeth look like they fit into it smoothly.
 If you start to see red gums, you should view them as a clear, red warning sign.
 Gums that look puffy or like they’re pulling away from the tooth surface are also a huge sign that all is not well in your mouth.

 When you brush your teeth, you should not see any signs of bleeding.
 If you are seeing blood when you brush or pink tinged spit, you should check your brushing and flossing technique to make sure you’re not being too rough on your gums.
 If you’re brushing well, it’s probably a periodontitis warning sign.

 If your teeth are looking longer and your gums are disappearing, you probably have a problem that should get some of your attention.
 Gums root your tooth into your mouth; as such, they are important for preserving tooth health.
 There are some situations—for example when undergoing orthodontic treatment—in which you might expect to see some gum recession.
 Those situations, however, are very uncommon.
 In general, receding gums are a problem that merits prompt attention.